-The first step in the tetrahedral pipeline is to extract the boundary surfaces between the different segment values.
-This can be accomplished in several ways.
-An isosurface algorithm, such as the Marching Cubes algorithm [27], may be used to obtain a set of triangle meshes representing the boundaries between features within the volumetric data.
-While Marching Cube algorithms emit smoother models than other methods, in many cases these algorithms require that each sub-volume be fully embedded inside another sub-volume.
-Thus, the segmentations may be altered to observe the constraints of the Marching Cubes algorithms and so fail to preserve exact space partitions.
-A more accurate alternative involved emitting a quadrilateral face between any two voxels with a different segmentation value.
-This results in a stair-step model of all the segmentation boundaries.
+The first step in the tetrahedral pipeline is to extract the boundary surfaces between the different segmentations.
+Extracting boundaries within the segmented data can be done in several ways.
+The first commonly used method is to run an isosurfacing algorithm, like Marching Cubes [24], to obtain a set of triangle meshes representing the boundaries between features within the volumetric data.
+While Marching Cube algorithms emit smoother models, in many cases these algorithms don't preserve the space partition property and require that each sub volume is fully embedded inside another sub volume, which often means that segmentations have to be altered to observe the constraints of the Marching Cubes algorithms.
+Another alternative is to emit a quadrilateral face between any two voxels with a different segmentation value.
+This results in a stairstep model of all the segmentation boundaries with some nice properties.
 There are no holes in the new geometry, all the boundaries are closed, and every closed piece contains a categorization.

-Once the feature boundaries have been established from the volumetric data and a surface mesh has been created describing these boundaries, the next step in the pipeline is to optimize the mesh on the boundaries to maximize the mesh quality and to embed constraints on the location of nodes (for example to embed the locations of electrodes).
-Because of varied constraints on the resulting boundary mesh, we supply a suite of tools to aid in the boundary optimization.
+Once the feature boundaries have been established from the volumetric data, and a triangular mesh has been created describing these boundaries, the next step in the pipeline is to optimize the mesh on the boundary to maximize the mesh quality and to embed constraints on the location of nodes (for example to embed the locations of electrodes).
+Because of varied constraints on the resulting boundary mesh, we have given the pipeline a suite of tools to aid in the boundary optimization.
 These tools include surface remeshing algorithms, mesh topology modifiers (including decimation), and geometric and mesh smoothing algorithms.
 These algorithms will be discussed in more detail in the next section.

-Once a suitable boundary mesh has been established, the final steps in the pipeline are to create a tetrahedralization or other volumetric mesh and to ensure that the mesh will be suitable for the subsequent analysis.
-The SCIRun pipeline currently has methods for generating a tetrahedral mesh, volumetric smoothing, and mesh refinement.
+Once a suitable boundary mesh has been established, the final steps in the pipeline are to create a tetrahedralization or other volumetric mesh and ensure that the mesh will be suitable for the subsequent analysis.
+The SCIRun pipeline currently has methods for generating the tetrahedral mesh, volumetric smoothing, and mesh refinement.
 The final step is to use mesh verification techniques to ensure that the meshes generated contain elements of adequate quality for computational analysis.